dermike/slide-beacon-app/README.md

 npm install
 ```

-Note: this currently uses `npm-shrinkwrap` to get latest version of [Bleno](https://github.com/noble/bleno) with High Sierra support.
+Note: this currently uses a git url to get latest version of [Bleno](https://github.com/noble/bleno) with High Sierra support.

 Rebuild native modules for Electron use: